simon-ritchie/apysc/docs_src/source/mouseover_and_mouseout.md

 def on_mouseover(
         e: ap.MouseEvent[ap.Rectangle], options: dict) -> None:
     """
-    The handler would be called when the cursor is over the rectangle.
+    The handler that the rectangle calls when mouseover.

     Parameters
     ----------